Hunch from bus driver reunites family after nearly five decades

 After that introduction, Molly was reunited with her birth mother for the first time in 48 years.

-"I expected the, 'what did you give me away'", said Linda Moore.
-"I did not expected what I got, just pure love."
+"I expected the, 'Why did you give me away'", said Linda Moore.
+"I did not expect what I got, just pure love."

 Melanie and Molly got matching tattoos with puzzle pieces that say -- "what was once lost has been found."